gizmo-platform/gizmo-platform.github.io/src/field/config.md

 unless you are using another machine to perform this configuration and will subsequently transfer files to the Workstation (very advanced use case).

-### `?
-Configure really advanced network features`

-Answer no to this question unless you have received specific instructions otherwise from a member of the Gizmo development team.